 Eosinophilia has features of an immune response: an agent such as Trichinella spiralis invokes a primary response with relatively low levels of eosinophils, whereas repeated exposures result in an augmented or secondary eosinophilic response.
-Several compounds released by mast cells and basophils induce IgE-mediated eosinophil production.
+Several compounds released by mast cells and basophils induce IgE-mediated eosinophil production Eosinophil Production and Function Eosinophils are granulocytes (white blood cells that contain granules in their cytoplasm) derived from the same progenitor cells as monocytes-macrophages, neutrophils, and basophils.
+They are... read more .
 Such substances include eosinophil chemotactic factor of anaphylaxis, leukotriene B4, complement complex (C5-C6-C7), and histamine (over a narrow range of concentration).

-The most common cause in the US is
+The most common cause of eosinophilia in the US is

 Almost any parasitic invasion of tissues can elicit eosinophilia, but protozoa and noninvasive metazoa usually do not.

-The pulmonary infiltrates with eosinophilia syndrome comprises a spectrum of clinical manifestations characterized by peripheral eosinophilia and eosinophilic pulmonary infiltrates (see Overview of Eosinophilic Pulmonary Diseases) but is usually of unknown cause.
+The pulmonary infiltrates with eosinophilic syndrome comprise a spectrum of clinical manifestations characterized by peripheral eosinophilia and eosinophilic pulmonary infiltrates Overview of Eosinophilic Pulmonary Diseases Eosinophilic pulmonary diseases are a heterogeneous group of disorders characterized by the accumulation of eosinophils in alveolar spaces, the interstitium, or both.
+Peripheral blood eosinophilia... read more but is usually of unknown cause.

 The number of possible causes and associated disorders is very large.
 Common causes (eg, allergic, infectious, or neoplastic disorders) should be considered first, but even they are often difficult to identify, so a thorough history and physical examination are always required.

 The questions most likely to be helpful pertain to the following: